j-info/ctfsite/README.md

 Topics: ![](images/Linux.png) ![](images/web.png) ![](images/Wordpress.png) ![](images/LFI.png)

 This is my first actual HTB machine other than the starting point so it was a lot of fun comparing how things are on HTB vs how they are on THM.
-HTB definitely holds your hand less so the difficulty I'd say is a bit higher than comparibly rated machines on THM.
+HTB definitely holds your hand less so the difficulty I'd say is a bit higher than comparably rated machines on THM.

 I also went through this with somebody from my **Evolve** bootcamp and when you see the term **I** you can take it as **we** since we both spent several hours in Discord banging our heads against a wall figuring out each piece of the puzzle.
 Despite that we loved every second of it!